Alexandrian Crusade: History

 Peter I spent three years, from 1362 to 1365, amassing an army and seeking financial support for a Crusade from the wealthiest courts of the day.
-When he learned of a planned Egyptian attack against his Kingdom of Cyprus, he employed the same strategy of preemptive war that had been so successful against the Turks and redirected his military ambitions against Egypt.
+In 1365, he received a Papal Bull sanctioning his campaign as a crusade from Pope Urban V. When he learned of a planned Egyptian attack against his Kingdom of Cyprus, he employed the same strategy of preemptive war that had been so successful against the Turks and redirected his military ambitions against Egypt.
 From Venice, he arranged for his naval fleet and ground forces to assemble at the Crusader stronghold of Rhodes, where they were joined by the Knights of the Order of St. John.

 In October 1365, Peter I set sail from Rhodes, himself commanding a sizable expeditionary force and a fleet of 165 ships, despite Venice's greater economic and political clout.
 Landfall was made in Alexandria around 9 October, and over the next three days, Peter's army pillaged the city killing thousands and taking 5000 people to be enslaved.
 Mosques, temples, churches and possibly the library also bore the brunt of the raid.

 Facing an untenable position, Peter's army permanently withdrew on 12 October.
 Peter had wanted to stay and hold the city and use it as a beachhead for more crusades into Egypt, but the majority of his barons refused, wishing only to leave with their loot.
 Peter himself was one of the last to leave the city, only getting onto his ship when Mamluk soldiers entered the city.
 Monarchs and barons in Europe, struck by the abandonment of the city, referred to Peter as the only good and brave Christian to have crusaded in Alexandria.

 The attack is mentioned in line 51 of the Prologue to the Canterbury Tales, noting that the Knight participated.

+Aftermath

+The Mamluks prepared a large fleet in order to respond to the crusade, but in the end they only launched a small raid in 1368.